openstack/governance/reference/tags/assert_supports-api-interoperability.rst

 Project teams can apply this tag to services that they produce to assert the service will follow the following process for end-user-visibile API stability:

 #.
-The project follows the `API interoperability guidelines`_ when making changes to the
+The project follows the `API interoperability guidelines`_ when making
-   REST API
+   changes to the REST API
 #.
-The projects API uses a versioning scheme, like `microversions`_, to ensure
+The projects API uses a versioning scheme (like `microversions`_) or a
-   that any new features or other changes to the API are both explicit and discoverable.
+   discoverablity mechanism  to ensure that any new features or other changes to the API are both explicit and discoverable.
 #.
 There are branchless API tests run on every commit to ensure that the API
    doesn't change between release boundaries.